BagritsevichStepan/chatGPT-solution-generator-intellij-plugin/README.md

 ## Features
 ### Detecting the programming language
 The plugin detects which programming language you are currently using (by your file extension) and asks Open AI to respond in this programming language.
-Thus, you don't need to write in the problem statement what programming language must be used:
+Thus, you don't need to write in the problem statement what programming language should be used:
 + **C++:**

 ![C++ request](/images/4.2.png)